lmmx/tap/README.md

 (i.e. those already stored).

-For a given channel, tab completion (in future: command line tab completion) will give the path to a _channel » station » program_, e.g.
+For a given channel, tab completion (in future: command line tab completion) will give the path to a _channel » station » programme_, e.g.

 ```py
 channels.bbc.r4.today
 ```

-- This corresponds to the `tap.data.store.channels.bbc.r4.today` module provided as an example of how to set up a program for tap to download into.
+- This corresponds to the `tap.data.store.channels.bbc.r4.today` module provided as an example of how to set up a programme for tap to download into.
-  - (In future I will consider how to automate the creation of modules for other programs!)
+  - (In future I will consider how to automate the creation of modules for other programmes!)